Book of Signs: Seven Signs

 The seven signs are seen by some scholars and theologians as evidence of new creation theology in the Gospel of John, the resurrection of Jesus being the implied eighth sign, indicating a week of creation and then a new creation beginning with the resurrection.

 Other lists of seven signs

-Some disagree with this list of seven signs.
-John Marsh and Stephen Smalley, amongst others, have suggested six initial signs (seeing the walking on the water as part of feeding the 5000, rather than a separate sign in itself), and that the seventh sign is the crucifixion of Jesus and the resurrection appearance to Thomas (20:26–29).
+Some writers disagree with this list of seven signs.
+John Marsh and Stephen Smalley, amongst others, have suggested six initial signs (seeing the walking on the water as part of feeding the 5000, rather than a separate sign in itself), and that the seventh sign is the crucifixion of Jesus and the post-resurrection appearance to Thomas (John 20:26–29).

-Anthony T. Selvaggio replaces walking on water with the cleansing of the Temple because John 2:18 includes the word "sign".
+Anthony T. Selvaggio replaces the walking on water with the cleansing of the Temple, because John 2:18 also includes the word "sign".

 Eighth sign

 Others, such as John Hutchinson and E. W. Bullinger, have emphasized a sequence of eight signs, concluding with the miraculous catch of fish in John 21:1–14.